Design of the Decade? Why Melbourne Loves the Look of Scandinavian Minimalism

 BROMLEY: Bold Contrasts and Warm Touches

-BROMLEY brings a uniquely ‘Melbourne’ take on Scandinavian Minimalism.
-Bold slate blue cabinetry, reminiscent of silver-hued gum leaves, contrasts beautifully with a white subway tile splashback and a timber island benchtop.
+A wild-card entry due to it’s bold colour, however BROMLEY brings a uniquely ‘Melbourne’ take on Scandinavian Minimalism.
+The natural-hued slate blue cabinetry, contrasts beautifully with a white subway tile splashback and a warm timber island benchtop.

 Incorporating Scandinavian Minimalism into Your Home